kanavgoyal781/fault-tolerant-ingestion-pipeline/README.md

 - Introduce concurrency controls (semaphores, connection pools) and structured retries with exponential backoff to make the system more resilient under load.
 #### Single API Instance Today (No Load Balancer Yet)

-Right now, the FastAPI service runs as a **single instance** (one container on Render).
-That’s fine for this assessment and light traffic, but it has some clear limitations:
+Right now, the FastAPI service runs as a **single instance** (one container on Render), limitations:

 - If that one instance goes down, the API is temporarily unavailable.
 - Throughput is bounded by the CPU/RAM of a single container.